TheDrOfDoctoring/Vampiric-Ageing/README.md

 - Heal on bite based on age

 However, there are some penalties upon ageing.
-- Increased damage from silver oil
+- Increased damage from silver oil (Optional, now disabled by default)
 - Increased damage from hunter
+- Harsher prices with villagers (same config option as for vampires)